bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Time series analysis is often used in finance to generate trading signals based on historical trading data.

-I use time series analysis with my clients to analyse trends in weight data.
-The moving average is one simple way to analyse the trend, but it's not as reliable forecasting.
+You can use time series analysis techniques to understand your weight data too.
+The moving average is a simple way to analyse the trend, but it's not as reliable forecasting.

 What happens when we use more advanced techniques to forecast future weight based on past weight data?